harisont/concept-alignment/paper/slides/presentation.md

   \end{tabular}
   \end{table}

+  \pause

-  - CE module compared with `fast_align`, so extracting only one-to-many and many-to-one alignments
+  - CE module compared with `fast_align`, so extracting only one-to-many and many-to-one alignments \pause
   - CE has much higher precision, even when `fast_align` is trained on full 1000-sentence corpus

 ## Results on course plans corpora